teoPazera/portfolio_of_work/README.md

 3. **NLP-based Claims Classification**

    * **Description**: Developed an automated classifier to tag insurance claims into established categories.
-After evaluation, the solution used lighter-weight NLP models rather than a pure LLM approach to obtain more reliable and explainable results for this task.
+After evaluation, the solution used lighter weight NLP models rather than a pure LLM approach to obtain more reliable and explainable results for this task.
    * **Technologies**: Python, standard NLP toolkits and modeling approaches.

 4. **Agentic Model for Hierarchical Insurance Reporting**

-   * **Description**: Worked on an agentic system to aggregate and summarise country-level presentation slides into regional or group-level reporting.
+   * **Description**: Worked on an agentic system to aggregate and summarise country level presentation slides into regional or group level reporting.
 The agent used stored slide metadata and a knowledge base of the reporting hierarchy.
-Given a question, the agent decided whether to retrieve low-level slides for a focused answer or to summarise across hierarchical levels and periods for a broader analysis.
-The agent applied filtering, summarisation, and guideline-based reasoning to produce context-aware responses.
+Given a question, the agent decided whether to retrieve low level slides for a focused answer or to summarise across hierarchical levels and periods for a broader analysis.
+The agent applied filtering, summarisation, and guideline based reasoning to produce context-aware responses.
    * **Technologies**: LangGraph, LLMs, custom tools for data filtering and knowledge lookup.
    * **Outcome**: The project is in development and received positive feedback from analysts and management during demonstrations.

 5. **Agentic Hackathon — Reserving Data Presentation Drafter**

    * **Description**: Team project to build a semi-autonomous agent that drafts presentations from hierarchical reserving data.
-The agent produced low-level commentary and attempted to scale comments up to higher levels of aggregation, highlighting deltas and their origins.
-The prototype struggled with messy, synthetic data and with translating granular insights into clear high-level commentary — likely due to insufficient contextual signals in the mock dataset.
+The agent produced low level commentary and attempted to scale comments up to higher levels of aggregation, highlighting deltas and their origins.
+The prototype struggled with messy, synthetic data and with translating granular insights into clear high-level commentary, likely due to insufficient contextual signals in the mock dataset.
    * **Technologies**: LangGraph, numerical data processing tools.

 ## Notes on Repository and Usage